section-engineering-education/engineering-education/prettier-setup/index.md

 # How to setup code formatting of Node JS app using Prettier and ESLint?

- One of the most fundamental parts of contributing to open-source projects is working as a group and handling a large number of files across every development stage.
+ In open-source development, handling a large number of files across every development stage is a quite tedious task.
 These stages consist of enormous chunks of code that not only require a great amount of time for formatting but also differ in style with different individuals in the team.
 Have you ever wondered to cut short this formatting time with just one-click?
 Any alternatives to prevent this monotonous task?

  For getting rid away with the hassles of writing clean code and maintaining consistency across a project on specific code style guidelines, **Prettier** is one of the most prominent tools out there in which you can bank upon!
-With Prettier editor integration, you can just press that magic key binding and boom, the code is formatted.
+With Prettier and githook integration, you the code is formatted within a single-click.
 Prettier, along with the support of **ESLint**, is a deadly combination that increases productivity manifolds.

- This guide includes step-by-step instructions so that you have a comfortable experience in beginning your open source deployment.
-Without further ado, let's get started by answering all the why(s), what(s) & how(s)!
+ This guide includes all the extensive information to get used to the code formatting style in the open source circuit.
+Let's get started by answering in-detail all the why(s), what(s) & how(s)!

 ## Table of Contents